-It is assumed that the UE attaches to the EPS network, which includes NFs located on satellite and ground, by using other solutions described in other chapters.

-Since the NFs on-board satellite do not always have continuous feeder link connected to ground, if ground NFs do not know when NFs on-board satellite can communicate with, DL signalling destinated to on-board NFs may fail and/or be retransmitted multiple times.
-In order to reduce the impact on DL signalling, including SMS, the on-board NF should provide the available communication time to the ground NF.
-Specifically, the on-board NF (e.g. MME) can determine the available communication time information based on the ephemeris information and connectivity information of feeder link.
-When the satellite is connected to the ground via feeder link, the on-board NF can send the available communication time information to the ground NF (e.g. HSS).
-It is a general mechanism applicable for store and forward satellite operation and is not limited to SMS.
-Detailed procedure is described in clause 6.22.3.1.

-When the ground NF (e.g. HSS) knows that there is a DL signalling to be sent, it determines whether the DL signalling can be sent to on-board NF (e.g. MME) based on the stored available communication time of the on-board NF.
+When the ground NF (e.g. HSS) knows that there is a DL signalling to be sent, it determines whether the DL signalling/SMS can be sent to on-board NF (e.g. MME) based on the stored available communication information of the on-board NF.
 For MT SMS, the HSS can return a failure report or the address of MME to the SMS-GMSC and the detailed description is described in clause 6.22.3.2.

 After the MME receives MT SMS from SMS-GMSC, MME decides two options, as further detailed in clause 6.22.3.3: